Dallas vs Salt Lake City

 Which city has higher STR taxes — Dallas or Salt Lake City?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Salt Lake City charges ~12.17% combined (state + local sales + county TRT + municipal TRT).
-Compare the full breakdown in the table above.
+Notably, Salt Lake City benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?